 Press the "Driver" or "Pass" seat soft-key (located on the Uconnect TouchTM display) once to select HI-level heating.
 Press the soft-key a second time to select LO-level heating.
-Press the soft-key a third time to shut the heating elements OFF.
+Press key a third time to shut the heating elements the soft-key a third time to shut the heating elements OFF.

-Front Heated Seat Operations - Vehicles Equipped With Uconnect TouchTM 8.4 and 8.4 Nav: Press the "Controls" soft-key located on the Uconnect
+Front Heated Seat Operations - Vehicles Equipped With Uconnect TouchTM 8.4 and 8.4 Nav: Press the "Controls" soft-key located on the Uconnect TouchTM display.

-TouchTM display.